Aaron98990/ways-of-the-game/offside.md

 The changes comes down to this -  it's not a deflection (deliberate play) for offside if the defender played the ball to where they wanted to or should of been able to.

 A defender can deliberately attempt to block or play the ball (including moving towards the ball), but still can be a deflection for purposes of offside.
 That's why I prefer to use non-deflection rather than deliberate play - it causes too much confusion.
 This call is subjective and could be interpreted differently by different people.
 The level of the game and players would affect this decision.

+**The referee should yell DELIBERATE / DEFENDER to be clear to all that no offside is possible. **

 - [MUST WATCH!
 The IFAB released 15 video examples of whether a touch of the ball should be determined as a deflection or not for offside.](https://www.theifab.com/news/law-11-offside-deliberate-play-guidelines-clarified/).
 - [Offside.
 Although the defender deliberately moves towards the ball, the touch by the defender is considered a deflection since they did not "played the ball to where they wanted to or should of been able to" because they did not have enough time to react.](https://youtu.be/isgWI1hpWuI?t=506)